Evidence-based principles guide my approach

 Your organization also expects you to perform at a high level, and your colleagues will tell me in interviews which improvements they think will get you there.
 This “outside-in” understanding of how others experience you is critical to your success.

 Enlist key stakeholders.
-Leaders who share their improvement priorities with their colleagues and then regularly follow up with these co-workers are the most successful in creating long-term change in their leadership.
-Throughout the coaching, we’ll collaborate to engage key colleagues as “allies” in the change you want to create.
+Professionals who share their improvement priorities with their colleagues and then regularly follow up with these co-workers are the most successful in creating long-term change in their leadership.
+Throughout the executive coaching, we’ll collaborate to engage key colleagues as “allies” in the change you want to create.

 Focus on solutions and take action.
 While the past can be instructive, the focus of our work is on creating solutions for the future.
 For change to become real, you must take action.
 Doing things differently often takes people out of their comfort zone, so we’ll find the right amount of stretch to maximize your learning.